forestgrape/coronavirus/6_prevention_and_treatment/masks.md

 * Putting the masks a couple of hours to the fresh air before wearing reduces smells.
 Fabric smells can indicate volatile substances which may not be healthy to inhale (although I don't think these substance are any more hazardous than other substances we are daily exposed e.g. micro-plastic from car wires).
 * FFP1 masks of fold type and surgical masks to my experience become more comfortable with use since they loose their stiffness.
 As noted mask shouldn't be continuously over many hours; better to switch masks and [reuse the next day](#mask-reuse-and-cleaning).

-### Current Mask Preferences
+### Personal Mask Preferences
-> Currently (winter 20/21 and spring 2021)
+(December 2020 through May 2021)
-> * For day to day use (less than half an hour e.g. supermarket).
-I mainly use FFP1 masks of fold type, currently the model CX9501 (made by Jiangsu Sanfo Outdoor Products Co, Suqian, Jiangsu, China and sold for about 1$ at Migros).
+* April to June 2021: Often FFP1 masks of fold type, currently the model CX9501 (made by Jiangsu Sanfo Outdoor Products Co, Suqian, Jiangsu, China and sold for about 1$ at Migros).
 This mask has some foam protection above the nose which prevents an airstream into the eyes and provides comfort.
 Also behind-the-head clips are supplemented.
 The masks have a fabric when opened, open ahead of usage helps.
 Sometimes I also use surgical masks for day to day use.
-> * For longer time periods (more than about half an hour e.g. during train travel): I mainly use FFP 1 dust protection masks (3M 8710 E made in Wroclaw PL; about 1$ a piece).
+* December 20 to May 21: Especially longer time periods (more than about half an hour e.g. during train travel): I mainly use FFP 1 dust protection masks (3M 8710 E made in Wroclaw PL; about 1$ a piece).
 The filtration requirements for FFP1 masks is less than FFP2 masks but stricter than surgical masks.
 To my judgement the 3M 8710 E model does protect others from very fine aerosol as good as FFP2 models.
 Nevertheless I recommend FFP2 models if infected (tested or strong evidence) if transmission opportunities can't be avoided.
 __Advantages__: As for most dust protection masks, the fit is dense due to bands behind the head.
 They wear about as (un)comfortable as ski googles: tight but ok.
 Breathing is easy and there's no sidelined air into the eyes.
 __Drawbacks__: Taken on/off is cumbersome, for short time usage I prefer surgical masks.
 As most dust protections masks, the 8710 E don't look fashionable.